EloiseRosen/metac-bot-template/ideas.md

 * how does perplexity do? andrew has API credits from his subscription
 * check out AskNews for news stories (free?)
 * metaculus provides free credits from anthropic and openai?
+* create a tree of branching dependent questions?
+So like, if the main question is "who will be Japanese prime minister on Jan 1, 2026", then a dependent question might be like "will Japan be in recession on that date?"
+Then it could recursively think through questions that get farther and farther away from the main question